 What should you do?

-If there are too many words the key parts can be lost in the text and become less powerful, so I would also recommend trimming anything that doesn’t really need to be on there.
-A good way of doing it is to check again against the advert, and see if everything is relevant.
-For example, if you have written something about leadership, and this is not going to be required in the role.
+If there are too many words the key parts can be lost in the text and become less powerful.
+I would recommend trimming anything that doesn’t need to be on there.
+A good way of doing it is to check again against the advert or job description, and see if everything is relevant.
+For example, if you have written something about leadership, and this is not going to be required in the role, then remove it.
 Also, make sure you are not repeating things.

 If you are applying to a recruiter’s advert then the company won’t generally be named.
-It’s usually not necessary to know this at the outset and I will discuss more about the business with those who are a good match initially, then you will have the opportunity to research the business further (and can then update your CV again before it is sent to the employer; you can find out more about the application process here).
+It’s not necessary to know this at the outset and I will discuss more about the business with those who are a good match initially.
+Then you will have the opportunity to research the business further (and can then update your CV again before it is sent to the employer).
+You can find out more about the application process here.
 There will, though, be bits in there about the industry or business that you can cover.